-To mark this unique milestone in the club’s history I am working on a feature documentary that will focus on that period from 1958 to 1968.
+To mark this unique milestone in the club’s history I am working on a documentary that will focus on that period from 1958 to 1968.
 My intention is to pay tribute to my heroes, who laid the foundations for the club I have supported for more than 50 years to become the most popular team on the planet.
-Equally, I hope that my film will define why Manchester United is much more than just a football club.
+The film will be part of a series of documentaries themed ‘Man Utd The Religion’, I hope my films will help define why Manchester United is much more than just a football club.

 For me supporting Manchester United has been more akin to a religion than a simple obsession with a sports team.
 A religion that unites people from all backgrounds, whatever your faith, whatever your nationality, whatever your beliefs.
 Born in 1959, a year after the tragedy of Munich, I grew up in that 10 year window that ended with United winning the European Cup.

 Watching Law, Best and Charlton from the Stretford End, I never imagined that one day I would make films with all three of my heroes, and many of their team mates.
 Over the past decade I’ve made more than a dozen documentaries and other films about Manchester United.
 But this next challenge is the biggest and most important of them all.
-So I think you will understand why I’m calling my film ‘The Religion’ and why it’s much more than just a film about Law, Best and Charlton.
+So I think you will understand why I’m calling my series ‘The Religion’ and why it’s much more than just one episode about Law, Best and Charlton.

 George was my boyhood hero and simply the best.
 I remember watching Bobby and Nobby (Stiles) win the World Cup with England.
 And Denis, whom I’ve known since my father Ron wrote his first autobiography when I was a teenager, became a good friend .